cksystemsteaching/selfie/README.md

 *Unsafe* memory access often results in bugs that are extremely hard to find.

+garbage collection...

 > `malloc()`: dynamic memory allocation on the heap

-The procedure `string_alloc()` allocates memory using the infamous procedure `malloc()` which stands for *memory allocate* on the heap at runtime.
+The procedure `string_alloc()` allocates zeroed memory using the infamous procedure `malloc()` which stands for *memory allocate* on the heap at runtime.
 That procedure is available in virtually all dialects of C including C\* and so important that it is even built into the language.
 C compilers including the selfie compiler attach code that implements the procedure to any compiled code that uses it.
 Programming languages other than C likely feature builtin procedures similar to `malloc()` such as Java, for example, where its counterpart is called `new()`.

 Why infamous?
 Well, dynamic memory allocation comes with two challenges: first, you need to decide which type of memory allocation to use, stack allocation through procedures with parameters and local variables, or heap allocation through `malloc()`, and second, if you decide using `malloc()`, you need to figure out when to free up memory using another builtin procedure called `free()` to avoid running out of memory eventually, that is, memory addresses, just to be precise.